MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-profile-object.md

 ---

 # Profile Object
 The profile object in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] allows you to build an individual experience for each user profile.
-Profile object performs a validation to check whether the specified role center page exists, and [page customization objects](devenv-page-customization-object.md) exists, when you define a new profile object.
-You can add changes to the page layout, and actions; but you cannot add variables, procedures, or triggers.
+The Profile object performs a validation to check whether the specified role center page exists, and [page customization objects](devenv-page-customization-object.md) exists, when you define a new profile object.
+On a page customization you can add changes to the page layout, and actions; but you cannot add variables, procedures, or triggers.

 > [!NOTE]
+> Page customizations only apply to the RoleCenter they are specified for.
+In order to see them, in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] under **Settings**, **Profile** change the profile to that specific RoleCenter that a page customization is defined for.

+> [!NOTE]
 > Extension objects can have a name with a maximum length of 30 characters.

 ## Snippet support
-Typing the shortcut ```tprofile``` will create the basic layout for a profile object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.
+Typing the shortcut `tprofile` will create the basic layout for a profile object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]